Bernard Boursicot: Relationship with Shi

 Boursicot first met Shi Pei Pu in China while posted to the French Embassy in Peking as an accountant in 1964.
-He was 20 years old and Shi was 26.
 They met at a party just before Christmas held by Claude Chayet at the French Embassy and shortly began a relationship.
 Reporter Joyce Wadler, who wrote the book Liaison about the affair, would later attribute Boursicot's belief that Shi was a woman to Shi's unique ability to retract his own testicles, which, combined with the manipulation of his own penis, created the illusion of labial lips and a clitoris and allowed for shallow penetration.

-In 1965, Shi claimed to be pregnant and was able to use a baby boy called Shi Du Du (later called Bertrand by Boursicot and his family) who had been bought from a doctor in the Xinjiang Autonomous Region of China.
-He was Uyghur.
-Boursicot believed he was mixed-race Chinese and French, and that there was a family resemblance between him and the boy.
+In 1965, Shi claimed to be pregnant and was able to use a baby boy called Shi Du Du (later called Bertrand by Boursicot and his family), who had been bought from a doctor in Xinjiang, and was a Uyghur.
+Boursicot believed he was a mixed-race Chinese and French, and that there was a family resemblance between him and the boy.

 Over the next decade, they continued their on-again off-again affair as Boursicot moved from posting to posting in Southeast Asia.
-During this period Boursicot embraced his own bisexuality, having multiple liaisons with women while also engaged in a long term relationship with a Frenchman named Thierry, with whom he one day hoped to form a family including Shi Pei Pu and Bertrand.
-Boursicot has stated that he began passing documents to Shi when the Chinese Cultural Revolution made it difficult for him to see her.
+During this period Boursicot embraced his own bisexuality, having multiple liaisons with women while also engaged in a long-term relationship with a Frenchman named Thierry, with whom he one day hoped to form a family including Shi Pei Pu and Bertrand.
+Boursicot has stated that he began passing documents to Shi when the Chinese Cultural Revolution made it difficult for him to see him.
 He was approached by Kang Sheng, a member of the Chinese secret service who offered him access to Shi in exchange for his passing documents.
 He believed Shi's safety was at risk if he failed to participate.